GrammaticalFramework/comp-syntax-gu-mlt/lab2/README.md

 ## Session 8

+1. Try out the applications in `../python` and read its README carefully.
+2. Add a concrete syntax for your language to one of the grammars in `../python/`, either `Query` or `Draw`.
+The simplest way to do this
+is first to copy the `Eng` grammar and then to change the words; the syntax may work well as it is.
+Even though it can be a bit unnatural, it should be in a wide sense natural.
+3. Compile the grammar with `gf -make Query???.gf` so that your grammar gets included (the same for `Draw`).
+4. Generate phrases in GF by first importing your pgf file and then issuing the command `gt | l -treebank`; fix your grammar if it looks too bad.
+5. Test the corresponding Python application with your language.

+*To deliver*: your grammar module.

+*Deadline*: 31 May.
+Demo your grammars (both Micro and this one) at the last lecture of the course!

+### Alternative from 2022

+*If you want to do this instead of the current Session 8, contact Aarne first*

 The task is to add a language to the grammar in `wikipedia/`.
 Mode details coming soon.

 More information on the task can be find in